Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 $ vagrant ssh AlluxioMaster
 ```

-All software is installed under the root directory, e.g. Alluxio is installed in `/alluxio`.
+Alluxio is installed in `/alluxio`.

 On the `AlluxioMaster` node, you can run sample tests on Alluxio to check its health: